evkx/evkx.github.io/content/models/xpeng/g9/G9_RWD_Long_Range/_index.md

 ### First row seats

-Only one front seat type is available in the XPENG G9 AWD Performance.
+Only one front seat type is available in the XPENG G9 RWD Long Range.

 The following functionalities are available on the **** seat.